Wehzie/master-thesis/README.md

 # Circuit Generator

-- build graphs in Python using networkX
-- convert graphs to SPICE netlists
-- run SPICE netlists with ngspice
-- solve non-linear transformation (NLT) tasks. for example sinus to square wave.

 ## DevOps

 - Before running a full sweep run a test sweep with m-averages=1 with the final parameters